Psiphon-Labs/psiphon-tunnel-core/SampleApps/TunneledWebView/README.md

 //
 // This sample app demonstrates tunneling a WebView through the
 // Psiphon Library.
 This app's main activity shows a log of
-// activity and a WebView that is loaded once Psiphon is connected.
+// events and a WebView that is loaded once Psiphon is connected.
 //
 // The flow is as follows:
 //
-// - The Psiphon tunnel is started in onResume.
+// - The Psiphon tunnel is started in onResume().
 PsiphonTunnel.start()
 //   is an asynchronous call that returns immediately.
 //
 // - Once Psiphon has selected a local HTTP proxy listening port, the
-//   onListeningHttpProxyPort callback is called.
+//   onListeningHttpProxyPort() callback is called.
 This app records the
 //   port to use for tunneling traffic.
 //
-// - Once Psiphon has established a tunnel, the onConnected callback
+// - Once Psiphon has established a tunnel, the onConnected() callback
 //   is called.
 This app now loads the WebView, after setting its proxy
 //   to point to Psiphon's local HTTP proxy.
 //